Design-Computing/Design-Computing.github.io/md/week1.md

 #### Pull in the course resources

 I've you've been doing this before the class as prep, stop here!
+(We might still be working on them!)

 1. Open VS Code, bask in its glory
 1. Inside VS Code, type [ctrl]+[`] that's a backtick, it's to the left of `1` on most keyboards.

+    ![](https://macautomationtips.com/wp-content/uploads/2015/08/backtick-key-e1439405041467.jpg)

     That will pop up a section at the bottom of the screen.
 We'll call that your _terminal_.

-    ![](https://macautomationtips.com/wp-content/uploads/2015/08/backtick-key-e1439405041467.jpg)
 1. Your prompt should say something like:

 `C:\Users\ben>` except where mine says `ben` yours will say something else, maybe it'll be your name, maybe it'll be something boring?